 To do this, Facebook inevitably seeks to reduce companies' footprint to better encourage them to use paid advertising to get the reach they need.

 To counter the decline in visibility and traffic, there is a clear path: companies must opt for advertising purchase.

-Even if the question of the quality of the "I like" relationship obtained and the cost arises with paid advertising, the fact remains that the natural acquisition of fans through organic reach gives more chances to get quality users.
+Even if the question of the quality of the "I like" obtained and the cost is raised with paid advertising, the fact remains that the natural acquisition of fans through organic reach gives more chances to get quality users.

 However, it is important to be vigilant because users obtained through Facebook advertising campaigns seem different from normal social network users.

 This raises the question of where they come from.

 Another problem for companies as for Facebook is the arrival of ad blockers: indeed, for the past few months, ad blockers such as Purify, Peace or Crystal have been used to block advertising on smartphones and tablets.

 Which solution should be recommended?

 Do companies still need to engage in communication and marketing campaigns on the world's number 1 social network?